Springing into fair weather fitness

 Before attacking that Saturday softball game or weekend charity run, experts say, prepare your body for the switch.

-"We really want them to train for the transition so that they don't get slammed doing a sport on the weekend they haven't prepared for," said Lashaun Dale, who is the national creative group fitness manager at Equinox, the chain of luxury gyms.
+"We really want them to train for the transition so that they don't get slammed doing a sport on the weekend they haven't prepared for," said Lashaun Dale, group fitness manager at Equinox, the national chain of luxury gyms.

 Dale said circuit classes, which exercise one muscle group after another, and interval training classes, which alternate periods of high and low intensity, can fortify the foul weather body for those fair weather team sports.